thenexthub/Codira/docs/StringDesign.rst

      \- (NSComparisonResult)\ **localizedStandardCompare:**\ (NSString \*)string;
      \- (NSComparisonResult)\ **compare:**\ (NSString \*)string \ **options:**\ (NSStringCompareOptions)mask \ **range:**\ (NSRange)compareRange \ **locale:**\ (id)locale;

-:Swift: As these all depend on locale, they are TBD_
+:Codira: As these all depend on locale, they are TBD_

 Searching
 ~~~~~~~~~